Do you want to buy land in Nigeria? Do you want to invest in landed property (real estate)? If yes then this article is for you.

 There are things to consider before buying land in Nigeria and if you do not take these factors into consideration, you may end up buying the wrong land.

-Buying a land is a long term investment, which is why you must be careful and put necessary factors into consideration before doing so.
+Buying land is a long-term investment, which is why you must be careful and put necessary factors into consideration before doing so.